 If you always park your car and then listen to music for hours, then you need a secondary battery.

 Steps for Adding the Second Battery for Car Audio

 Car stereo bass boosters and heavy-powered amplifiers make listening to music feel more natural.
 The speakers are energized by cross-over boxes and huge amplifiers designed to maximize sound, and otehr higher-end stereo systems can even add high-energized capacitors to store energy that allow great amounts of bass.

-These drain power and are tough on charging system, and lots of people mount high-powered alternators in their vehicles.
+These car audio options drain power and are tough on the charging system, and lots of people mount high-powered alternators in their vehicles.
 The really smart individuals add a secondary battery.
 Below are steps on how to wire a secondary battery for car audio.

 # STEP 1

 Park your car.
 Turn off the engine.
 Open the hood and disconnect your car’s battery.
 Use a wrench to remove the negative terminal connection.
 Open your trunk.

 # STEP 2

 Determine where to install the second battery.
 For the majority of systems, place the auxiliary battery right beside the amplifiers in the car’s trunk.

 Putting the new battery near to the stereo components makes wiring much easier.
 If your amplifiers are installed in an area otehr from the trunk, you could install the battery near or just route the wiring from the trunk-installed battery to the amplifiers.
 The space will determine the location of your second battery.

 # STEP 3

 Install the battery.
 Find the battery box in your car.
 Put a drill bit into the drill motor and bore through the battery box's installing tabs and into the trunk floor.

 Use the hardware that is included in the battery box, and put a bolt on each of the installing tabs on the box and the holes you created.
 Use a wrench to tighten them.